Groundwater in focus with helicopter measurements

 When will the measurements take place?

 Measurements will be taken from August 2025 to January 2026.
-This period has been chosen to minimize disruption to birds and other animal species.
+This period has been chosen to minimise disruption to birds and other animal species.
 Measurements will only be taken during the day, in principle from Monday to Saturday.
 View the current overview of all locations and times of the measurements.
 This is a rough schedule that is subject to change due to weather conditions, for example.

 What happens to the results?

-Want to know more about FRESHEM-NL?
+Would you like to know more about FRESHEM-NL?

 Watch the webinar about helicopter measurements: Groundwater in focus with helicopter measurements (webinar) or visit the FRESHEM website .